API Collections and Endpoint Management

 Select API Source dialog

 After filling in this dialog, the final screen shows a list of the endpoints that will be initially placed into your collection from the folder you have selected.
-Don't worry if more endpoints are included than you actually to use.
+Don't worry if more endpoints are included than you actually intend to use.
 You can edit the list later.

 Click on "Create API Collection" to create the collection.
 This returns you to the API Collections list, where you will see the new collection listed.